vitkolos/notes-ipp/semestr6/dialogue-systems/exam.md

 		- there are ASR errors, limited NLU, limited environment model/actions
 		- dialogue systems *should* behave differently than people – make the best of what they have
 	- in reinforcement learning, the goal is to find a policy that maximizes long-term reward – this somehow corresponds to the goal of dialogue management
+	- note that for a typical dialogue system, the belief state is too large to make RL tractable – we map state into a reduced space, optimize there, and map it back
 - Describe the main idea of reinforcement learning (agent, environment, states, rewards).
 	- Markov decision process (MDP)
 		- agent in an environment